-The following categories of Liberal Arts and Sciences students must receive advising and must be cleared before their classes are scheduled:
+The following categories of liberal arts and sciences students must receive advising and must be cleared before their classes are scheduled:

-- 1. students in their first semester at ASU, - 2. students on probation, - 3. students with a cumulative GPA of less than 2.00, - 4. students in their first three semesters (in selected departments), - 5. students who have been disqualified (these students are allowed to attend ASU summer and winter sessions only and must be advised in the Office of Student and Academic Programs in FULTN 110).
+- Students in their first semester at ASU. - Students on academic probation. - Students with a cumulative GPA of less than 2.00. - Students in their first three semesters (in selected departments). - Students who have been disqualified (these students are allowed to attend ASU summer and winter sessions only and must be advised in the Office of Student and Academic Programs in FULTN 110). - Students who have surpassed their 65th earned hour. - Students who are "off-track" in their major.

-Students in the above mandatory advising categories should consult an advisor in the appropriate advising location listed in the previous section.
-Students are encouraged to check their mandatory advising status each semester before attempting registration transactions.
+Students in the above categories should consult an advisor in the department or school of their major.
+Students are encouraged to see if they have an advising hold each semester before attempting registration transactions.